The RANKCUMULATE function ranks values and then cumulates values in order of the ranking. It can perform ranking separately across different groups.

 You can reference the Users list with the RANKCUMULATE function.
 However, you cannot reference specific users within the Users list as this is production data, which can change and make your formula invalid.

-A cell limit of 50 million cells is imposed to prevent ranking of large data sets that would slow down the server.
+In the Classic calculation engine, Anaplan imposes a cell limit of 50 million cells to prevent ranking of large data sets that would slow down the server.
 If more than 50 million cells are used with the RANKCUMULATE function, the model is rolled back and a notification displays.

 The 50 million cell limit does not account for summarized values or the Time and Versions lists.
 This means you can use the RANKCUMULATE function with a line item with a Cell Count of greater than 50 million cells if there are fewer than 50 million nonsummarized cells.